 Our school also provides ENL students with immersion into American culture.
 Through field trips, extracurricular activities and group projects in the classroom, students are able to rapidly acquire the English language, creating the opportunity for admission into competitive U.S. universities.
 Our program provides students with the academic knowledge, personal insight and problem-solving skills to become members of the 21st century workforce and citizens of a global society.

-Congratulations to Solomon Gu.
-He is our Student of the Month for February.Read More
+Congratulations to Aubrey Zhou.
+He is the Student of the Month for November.Read More

 As students in Mrs. Yodice’s Pre-Algebra class watched a video showcasing “The Shona Women of the Congo” the room went silent.
 The Shona Women, a group of four innovative, hardworking women, are known for their incredible story of perseverance and overcoming hardship through their handcrafted goods, including bags and clothing.
 “Purchases and donations have empowered them to buy their own land, build their own homes, provide for their own children…Read More